luisquintanilla/mlnet-workshop/labs/07-mlops.md

       run: dotnet run --project TrainConsole.csproj
 ```

 Commit your changes and push them to GitHub.
-This should kick of the workflow under the `Actions` tab and you should see a successfull build within about 10-15 min.
+This should kick of the workflow under the `Actions` tab and you should see a successful build within about 10-15 min.

 If you click on the succcessfull workflow, you can inspect to see each build step and expand to see that our four data validation tests ran successfully.